 - 1. Participating insurers.
 H.R.
-7011 is based on an assumption that insurers are willing to participate in the program.
+7011 assumes that insurers are willing to participate in the program.
 The legislation is unclear on several points, raising questions that may have an impact on the willingness of insurers to participate.
 These include the following: - a.
-Are all insurers offering business interruption insurance required to be participating insurers?
+Are all insurers offering business interruption insurance required to be participating insurers? - b.
+Are all insurers offering business interruption insurance, even if not participating insurers, required to cover pandemic risk?